|

 BSkyB Announces Senior Management Appointments

-Didier Lebrat will be join Sky in December in the newly-created role of chief technology officer from Vodafone Italy, where he currently holds the same title.
+Didier Lebrat is joining Sky in December in the new chief technology officer role from Vodafone Italy, where he currently holds the same title.

 James Murdoch, chief executive, said: “The coming together of entertainment and communications is transforming the scale of the opportunities before Sky.
 These appointments ensure that Sky is well positioned as a challenger in the combined industry of pay TV, broadband and telephony and underscore the high calibre of Sky’s executive team.